-- That all senior roles are benchmarked externally against recognised comparators and through nationally recognised methods such as Hay and FE Gauge. - That senior leaders should, as a principle, have some of their reward at risk and linked to the impact and performance of the organisation. - That senior pay levels are monitored to ensure that sensible ratio's between front line staff and the most senior employees are within the guideline 1:12 ratio. - That regular reviews of gender based pay are completed and that the Board's longstanding commitment to a living wage policy will be maintained.
+- That all senior roles are benchmarked externally against recognised comparators and through nationally recognised methods such as Hay (which is used for all colleagues).
+Such comparators will include other large FE college groups, HE institutions, other third sector employers of similar size and scale and commercial organisations, including private training providers, who operate in the same or similar sectors. - That senior leaders should, as a principle, have some of their reward at risk and linked to the impact and performance of the organisation. - That senior pay levels are monitored to ensure that sensible ratios between front line staff and the most senior employees are within the guideline 1:12 ratio (from lowest to highest paid individuals in the organisation). - That regular reviews of gender based pay are completed and that the Board's longstanding commitment to a living wage policy will be maintained.